-- 4.1 The Council's Local Plan remains its 2015 version. - 4.2 The adopted Local Plan being greater than five years old it is necessary (by law) to regularly review its content to determine how 'up to date' it is.
+- 4.1 The starting point was Council's Local Plan, which was its 2015 version. - 4.2 That adopted Local Plan being greater than five years old it is necessary (by law) to regularly review its content to determine how 'up to date' it is.
 The Council undertook, and published, its last formal Review in April 2020.
-That Review, in summary, concluded that the: - "...Local Plan 2015 does require to be revised, but only partially and only in respect of its strategic housing policies.
+That Review, in summary, concluded that the:

+"...Local Plan 2015 does require to be revised, but only partially and only in respect of its strategic housing policies.
 Of those policies, Policy GROWTH1 needs to be revised, because it has an out of date housing requirement.
 Other strategic housing policies may also be updated during the course of updating GROWTH1, should that be necessary.